Over-Conservativeness of Variance-Based Efficiency Criteria and Probabilistic Efficiency in Rare-Event Simulation: Introduction

 To intuitively explain the unnecessity, let us first drill into why all the dominating points are arguably needed in the literature in the first place.
 Imagine that a rare event set $\cE$ comprises two disjoint ``important" regions, say $\cE_1$ and $\cE_2$, and the dominating points are correspondingly $a_1$ and $a_2$, which are sufficiently ``far away'' from each other, and $a_1$ has say a higher density than $a_2$.
-Roughly speaking, if an IS scheme only focuses on $\cE_1$ and tilts the distribution center towards $a_1$, then there is a small chance that the sample from this IS distribution hits $\cE_2$, so that the contribution from this sample in the ultimate estimator is non-zero and, moreover, may constitute a ``blow-up'' in the likelihood ratio and consequently a large variance.
-This unfortunate event of falling into a secondary important region is the source of inefficiency according to the relative error criterion.
+Roughly speaking, if an IS scheme only focuses on $\cE_1$ and tilts the distribution center towards $a_1$, then there is a small chance that the sample from this IS distribution hits $\cE_2$, so that the contribution from this sample in the ultimate estimator is non-zero and, moreover, may constitute a large likelihood ratio and consequently elicit a large variance.
+This unfortunate event of falling into a secondary important region is a source of inefficiency according to the relative error criterion.

 Now let's take a step back and think about the following: How likely does the ``unfortunate" event above occur?
-In a typical Monte Carlo experiment, we argue (which we will see experiments momentarily) that this could be very unlikely, to the extent that we shouldn't be worried at all with a reasonable simulation size.
-Yet, according to the relative error criterion, it seems necessary to worry about this, because it contributes to the variance of the estimator.
+In a typical Monte Carlo experiment, we argue -- and we will see clearly in experiments -- that this could be very unlikely, to the extent that we shouldn't be worried at all with a reasonable simulation size.
+Yet, according to the relative error criterion, it seems necessary to worry about this, because it contributes to the variance of the estimator in each single run.
 This points to that using variance to measure efficiency in rare-event simulation could be \emph{too loose} to begin with.
 This variance measure, in turn, comes from the Markov inequality that converts relative error into a sufficient relative closeness between the estimate and target probability with high confidence.
 In other words, this Markov inequality itself could be the source of looseness.